 Solution 3.
 Check disk performance with chkdisk

-Type Y to enable disk check on next reboot and click Enter.
+- Type Y to enable disk check on the next reboot and click Enter.

 Solution 4.
 Check your anti-virus software